Guidelines for Managing Household Employees

 Wages and Hours

 The hourly wage should be no lower than the minimum wage, but where the cost of living is higher than average, wages should be raised accordingly.
-As of this writing, Delaware’s minimum wage is $8.25 per hour, New Jersey’s is $8.44 per hour, and Pennsylvania’s is $7.25 per hour.
+As of this writing, Delaware’s minimum wage is $9.25 per hour, New Jersey’s minimum wage for those who employ fewer than six employees is $11.10 per hour, and Pennsylvania’s is $7.25 per hour.

 Higher wages should be paid for jobs requiring previously acquired training or special skills.